-The Company has incurred significant losses and has not generated revenue from commercial sales.
+As of September 30, 2015, the Company has incurred significant losses and has not generated revenue from commercial sales.
 The accompanying condensed consolidated financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.